museumcomputernetwork/mcn-2020-git-haiku/index.md

-Now that eyes of hawks
+First white snow of fall
-then cry all birds and fishes
+Heron's cry
-Splash!
+This autumn evening.